Neepsend: History

-There is no evidence of ancient settlement in Neepsend, the area being heavily forested with the steep ground to the north covered by the dense woodland of Old Park Wood, although a Late Bronze Age socketed axehead, found in 1921 close to Hillfoot Bridge does suggest ancient human activity in the area.
+There is no evidence of ancient settlement in Neepsend, the area being heavily forested with the steep ground to the north covered by the dense woodland of Old Park Wood, although a Late Bronze Age socketed axehead found close to Hillfoot Bridge in 1921 does suggest ancient human activity in the area.
 The Scandinavians arrived in the 10th century and started to clear the woodland and turn the valley floor by the River Don into fields and meadows.
 The wood was further cleared between the early 17th century and the mid 19th century for timber and by charcoal burners.
 A network of fields were left on the high ground and a local well or spring probably gave this district its name of Parkwood Springs.

 Industrialisation

 The Neepsend gas holder dominated the district and was a prominent landmark across Sheffield.

-The 18th century brought the first industrial development for the area when the Sandbed Wheel of the Sandbed Tilt Company was constructed on the Don just upstream from Hillfoot Bridge.
+The 18th century brought the first industrial development to the area, when the Sandbed Wheel of the Sandbed Tilt Company was constructed on the Don just upstream from Hillfoot Bridge.
 Further development continued when the Neepsend Tannery was opened in 1821, the 1853 OS map showing the Neepsend Tavern and a brewery on Rutland Road.
 The adjacent Kelham Island district was one of Sheffield's most important early industrial areas; it now houses the Kelham Island Museum.
 With a population explosion in Sheffield, Neepsend was radically changed in the second half of the 19th century.
 In 1852, Neepsend Gas Works, one of the area's most famous landmarks, was built by the newly formed Gas Consumers Company.

 The neighbouring district of Owlerton was supplied with gas by the rival Sheffield United Gas Light Company, and eventually an amalgamation solved any problems between the two companies.
 The Neepsend Rolling Mills were established in 1876, just downstream from Neepsend Bridge, and produced crucible steel for the cutlery industry.
 After being demolished, it was the subject of an archaeological dig in 2003 before apartments were built on the site.
 Other industrial heritage buildings in the area are the Globe Works and Cornish Place, which have been converted into offices and apartments respectively while the Green Lane Works are at present disused.

 In December 1845, the Sheffield, Ashton-Under-Lyne and Manchester Railway opened, and Neepsend was a key point on the line with Neepsend engine shed being built to supply and overhaul locomotives for the nearby Sheffield Victoria railway station.
 The Neepsend shed even built a number of locomotives for the line.
-The Parkwood Springs district was developed as a housing area in the 1860s for the railway employees, and, in 1888, the Neepsend railway station was opened but closed to passengers in 1940.
+The Parkwood Springs district was developed as a housing area in the 1860s for railway employees, and, in 1888, the Neepsend railway station was opened.
+The station closed to passengers in 1940.

 The Fat Cat pub showing the relative heights of the 1864 and 2007 floods.

 Aizlewood's Mill with the Harlequin pub next door.